raizelk/Leetcode/README.md

 # Hi, I'm Raizel

 Welcome to my GitHub!
-I just started my LeetCode journey and am excited to share my progress.
+I just started my DSA journey and am excited to share my progress.
 If you have any suggestions for improvements, please feel free to share.

 ## About Me